Seredeep/crime-map/README.md

 ## 📄 License

-This project is under the MIT License.
+This project is under the GNU Affero General Public License v3.0.
 See `LICENSE` for more details.

 ## 🆘 Support